Arman-Salahshour/TSlang_Compiler/README.md

 # TSlang_Compiler
- This file contains tslang compiler code:  lexical analyzer, parser, middle code generator
+It's for learning how to develop a compiler by yourself, this file contains tslang (an imaginary language)compiler code: lexical analyzer, parser, middle code generator